- 3/4 cup butter or margarine

 - 1-3/4 cups plus 2 tablespoons all-purpose flour

 - 1 egg white, lightly beaten

 - 1/3 cup raspberry jam

-- In a large bowl, cream butter and confectioners' sugar until light and fluffy.
-Beat in extracts.
+- In a mixing bowl, cream the butter and confectioners' sugar until light and fluffy.
+Add extracts and beat until well mixed.
 Stir in flour.
 Shape into a ball; cover and chill for 15 minutes.
 On a slightly floured board, roll dough to a 1/4-in. thickness.
 Cut into about 72 stars, half 2-1/2 in. and half 1-1/2 in.

 - To assemble, spread enough jam over large star to cover the center.
-Top with a small star; press lightly (jam should show around edge of small star).
-Repeat.
-Let jam set before storing cookies in an airtight container.
+Top with a small star.
+Press lightly; jam should show around edge of small star.
+Let jam set before storing.
 Yield: about 3 dozen.

 "These cookies are very good.
 However, the star cutouts I used were very pointy and tended to break off easily.
 However you can substitute hearts or diamonds or other cookie cutters that come in graduated sizes.
 Also, I used apricot filling as well as raspberry and we liked both very much.
 I will definitely add this to my Christmas cookie recipes."

 "Can someone please tell me where I can find the 2 different sizes of the 8 point star cookie cutter, so I can make these?"

 "I made these last year, and my family loved them.
 Making them again this year."

 "Can these be frozen?"

 "Almond Rasbery cookies are verygood and look nice on a Christmas plate.
 Thankyou!"